Iran says Strait of Hormuz passage to be ensured after US pauses operation

 “If they don’t agree, the bombing starts, and it will be, sadly, at a much higher level and intensity than it was before,” Trump added.

-Iran’s foreign ministry spokesman said Tehran was reviewing a US proposal and would convey its view to mediator Pakistan, the Iranian Students’ News Agency reported.
+Iran’s Ministry of Foreign Affairs spokesman said Tehran was reviewing a US proposal and would convey its view to mediator Pakistan, the Iranian Students’ News Agency reported.

 Pakistan’s Prime Minister Shehbaz Sharif, mediating between Tehran and Washington, said he was “grateful” for Trump pausing the operation.